Airplane captain pressing switch on control panel for windshield heating with finger during flight

 A better approach is to have a single database server and ship the changes to the read-only database server.
 With the example of a two-application stack, one of the application stacks is read-only and eventually consistent, and the other is read-write.
 So if the client needs to make a change, for example, submit an order, how do you do this from the read-only data center?
 There are several ways to do this.

 One way is with the client software.
 The application knows the transaction, uses a different hostname, and redirects requests to the read-write database.
 The hostname request can be used with a load balancer to redirect queries to the correct database.
 Another method is having applications with two database instances – read-only and read-write.
 So, every transaction will know if it’s read-only or read-write and will use the appropriate database instance.
-For example, carrying out a purchase would trigger the read-write instance, and browsing products would trigger read-only.
+For example, purchasing would trigger the read-write instance, and browsing products would trigger read-only.

 Most things we do are eventually consistent at a user’s face level.
 If you buy something online, even in the shopping cart, it’s not guaranteed until you select the buy button.
 Exceptions that are not fulfilled are made manually by sending the user an email.